echarso/data_science/README.md

 # components of a decission

-alternatives : what you can choose to do
+1. alternatives : what you can choose to do

-6.objectives : what is to acheived
+2. objectives : what is to acheived

-consequences : what happens if an alternative is choosen and a particular event takes place
+3. consequences : what happens if an alternative is choosen and a particular event takes place

-uncertainities : what is outside of our control comes with events
+4. uncertainities : what is outside of our control comes with events

-preferences : ranking gof conssequences
+5. preferences : ranking gof conssequences

-###One alternative imply a number of possible consequences each one with a propability
+### One alternative imply a number of possible consequences each one with a propability

-#visualize a decision problem
+# visualize a decision problem

-##influence diargam
+## influence diargam

-##decission trees
+## decission trees

 4 components: